 The most tried-and-true method for honing shape perception is the use of limited values.
 By restricting ourselves to just 2, 3, or 4 values, we find that simplified areas of value will conform to simplified shapes.
 For this reason, I encourage my students to work with limited values in all their preliminary studies and thumbnails.

-The 4-value study – The 4-value study has the advantage of fitting nicely into the way values are typically expressed in the landscape.
+4-value study has the advantage of fitting nicely into the way values are typically expressed in the landscape.
 John F. Carlson in his classic Guide to Landscape Painting lays out his Theory of Angles.
 The theory says that major landscape elements — skies, trees, hills, ground — are on different planes.
 The angle of the plane in relation to the sun determines how much light it receives, which in turn determines its value.
 For example, the sky , being the light source, is almost always the lightest value.
-The flat ground , being directly under the sun, receives quite a a bit of light, but is never as light as the sky.
+The flat ground , being directly under the sun, receives quit a bit of light, but is never as light as the sky.
 Other areas like hills and trees , which are more upright, receive less light, and so are darker than the ground plane.
 Of course, these value divisions are not absolutes.
 There is some overlap among the divisions.
-See also Value Divisions in Landscape Painting on this blog.
+See also Value Divisions in Landscape Painting.

 While shapes are the building blocks of a composition, the composition will only be effective if those shapes relate to each other in interesting and dynamic ways.
 Variation is the key.
 Here is a brief overview of the factors I consider as I develop my composition.